apache/qpid-site/input/releases/qpid-java-trunk/index.md

 incomplete.
 For a smoother experience, see the [current stable release]({{current_java_release_url}}/index.html).

-This content was generated at 23:32  on Saturday, 02 January 2016.
+This content was generated at 14:16  on Monday, 01 August 2016.

 </div>